jito-foundation/jito-stake-unstake-reference/README.md

 ### Unstaking

-*   **Assisted (Use Reserve):** Uses `withdrawSol` from `@solana/spl-stake-pool` to instantly swap JitoSOL for SOL directly from the pool's liquid reserve.
-This is subject to available liquidity and incurs the pool's withdrawal fee.
 *   **Assisted (Withdraw Stake):** Uses `withdrawStake` from `@solana/spl-stake-pool` to convert JitoSOL into a stake account owned by the user, representing their share of the underlying SOL.
-This stake account then needs to be deactivated (typically takes 1-2 epochs) before the SOL can be fully withdrawn.
+This stake account then needs to be deactivated (which takes 1 epoch) before the SOL can be withdrawn from the stake account.
 This method avoids reserve fees but takes longer.
+   *   **Assisted (Via Use Reserve):** Uses `withdrawSol` from `@solana/spl-stake-pool` to instantly swap JitoSOL for SOL directly from the pool's liquid reserve.
+This is subject to available liquidity and is usually blocked by the jito pool in favor of withdrawing stake.
 *   **Manual (Withdraw Stake):** Manually creates the `WithdrawStake` instruction.
 It finds a suitable validator stake account within the pool to withdraw from and creates a *new* stake account for the user to receive the withdrawn stake.
 This also requires deactivation before the SOL is fully liquid.

 ## Important Considerations